 Buckling of the Material

-Because of the nature of TPE filament, the nozzle’s pressure may, at times, cause the filament to buckle while it is being pushed through the extruder.
+Because of the nature of a flexible TPE filament, the nozzle’s pressure may, at times, cause the filament to buckle while it is being pushed through the extruder.
 The usual cause for this is when you print too fast.
 Also, it may be possible that the pathway may not be narrow and tight.
 This may cause jams in the process.

 Getting the Material to Stick